Practice Areas

 Recording and Reporting of Accidents:

-Any driver involved in an accident must file proof of insurance by use of a “Certificate of Insurance” form to comply with mandatory insurance law.
+Any driver involved in an accident must file proof of insurance by using a “Certificate of Insurance” form to comply with mandatory insurance law.

 Crash reports are available from: